sokolj1/minimal-mistakes/_posts/2018-11-12-Interpreting-Logistic-Regression.md

 Before logistic regression can be considered a valid statistics test, several test assumptions must be confirmed:

-* Assume linear relationship between independent variables and logit function
+1. Assume linear relationship between continuous independent variables and logit function

-* No mulitcollinearity
+2. No mulitcollinearity

+* The independent variables can not be correlated with one another, which leads to difficulty interpreting the variance explained in the dependent variable.

-* No significant outliers
+3. No significant outliers

 Logistic regression is used to predict dichotomous (binary) variables.
 Here are a few classification examples: